amitx13/GO/readme.md

 5. Go code generally runs faster than interpreted languages (Js, python, Ruby) and compiles faster than other compiled languages (Rust, C, C++, etc.)
 6. Go runtime is responsible for managing memory (to cleanup unused memory), garbage collection, and scheduling goroutines.
 ```
+# Lexer
-**Lexer** : The Job of the lexer is to simple understand that u are following the grammer of the lang.
+The Job of the lexer is to simple understand that u are following the grammer of the lang.
 So that the syntax is correct it does it before compilation

+# Memory Management
-**Memory Management** : Memory allocation and deallocation happens automatically in GO.
+Memory allocation and deallocation happens automatically in GO.
 *new()* - Allocate memory but no initialization, will get a memory address, zeroed storage - we cannot put any data initialy
 *make()* - Allocate memory and init, will get a memory address, non-zeroed storage - can put any data.
 *GC* - Garbage collector happens automatically anything that is nil or outof scope is eligible.

-**GO ENV (go env)**
+# GO ENV (go env)
 *GOGC* - The GOGC variable sets the initial garbage collection target percentage.
 A collection is triggered when the ratio of freshly collected data to live data remaining after the previous collection reaches this percentage.
 The dafault is GOGC=100

 -: *Notes* :-